The Best Marvel Halloween Costumes for Kids Who Love Superheroes

-If your little one has Marvel mania, then a superhero costume is in order for Halloween.
+Halloween is coming up fast and if your little one has Marvel mania, then a superhero costume is in order.
 Whether they want to channel Brie Larson's look in Captain Marvelor Tom Holland's appearance in Spider-Man, shopDisney’s officially licensed costumes get all the details right.
 (And many of these great last-minute Marvel costumes are on sale for a limited time, too!)

 Below are some quick, easy, inexpensive and amazing Marvel Halloween costumes for kids, all available at shopDisney.